osu-eesc/cms-docs/user-guide/docs/adding-editing.md

   - **Expertise**: the topic(s) in which you work.
 Selecting a topic here will list you as an “Expert” on that topic page.
 Feel free to list expertises that are not in the topic list in your Biography field.
   - **Website URL**: You can link to other websites with information about you, such as a LinkedIn account.

-For changes to other information, please submit a support request.
+For changes to other information, please submit a [support request](https://osueesc.atlassian.net/servicedesk/customer/portal/2)..

 ### Where and How It Displays